Peoria Slip and Fall Lawyer

 Some of the most common injuries that we see include the following:

-- Neural retinopathy: This condition occurs when nerves are damaged in a slip and fall accident and can cause loss of feeling in the affected limb, diminished motor function, a tingling or stinging sensation, or severe pain as the damaged nerve sends the wrong signals back to the brain.
+• Neural retinopathy: This condition occurs when nerves are damaged in a slip-and-fall accident and can cause loss of feeling in the affected limb, diminished motor function, a tingling or stinging sensation, or severe pain as the damaged nerve sends the wrong signals back to the brain.

-- Spinal and back injuries: A slip and fall accident from significant heights can result in back and spine injuries.
+• Spinal and back injuries: A slip and fall accident from significant heights can result in back and spine injuries.
 Still, a trip or slip can also cause damage to the back or spine in the form of ruptured discs, broken vertebrae, and damage to the spinal cord itself.

-- Facial injuries: A slip and fall accident can cause contusions, lacerations, and other injuries, depending on the height of the fall.
-In addition, falls resulting in broken bones may injure the face as the victim's teeth slam together or their hands slap down to catch their balance.
+• Facial injuries: A slip and fall accident can cause contusions, lacerations, and other injuries, depending on the height of the fall.
+In addition, falls resulting in broken bones may injure the face as the victim’s teeth slam together or their hands slap down to catch their balance.

-- Broken teeth: As with other types of accidents, it is common for people to bite down on their teeth when they slip and fall.
+• Broken teeth: As with other types of accidents, it is common for people to bite down on their teeth when they slip and fall.
 Depending on how hard the body hits the ground, it puts them at risk of broken teeth and other mouth injuries.

 Peoria Slip and Fall Injury Claims